 In order to enable roaming scenarios, the SUPI shall contain the address of the home network (e.g. the MCC and MNC in the case of an IMSI based SUPI).

 For interworking with the EPC, the SUPI allocated to the 3GPP UE shall always be based on an IMSI to enable the UE to present an IMSI to the EPC.

+For Onboarding of UE in a ON-SNPN, the SUPI used by the 3GPP UE is referred to as Onboarding SUPI.

 The usage of SUPI for W-5GAN is further specified in TS 23.316 [84].